 Chocolate, jelly beans, candies, licorice… you get the high sugar picture.
 Save it for desperate situations.
 Too much of this and you will find yourself feeling like a slug on the steering wheel with a stomach ache.

 Want to remember these tips on how to stay awake driving?
-PIN it!
+PIN these to your Pinterest travel board!

 Do you have any tips on how to fight sleepiness and stay alert when driving?